 How Goddess Freya Acquired The Brisingamen Necklace

-Freya always wished gold and other beautiful precious objects.
-Her greatest treasure was the Brisingamen Necklace, meaning something like “fiery/glowing necklace” (in Old English 'Brosinga mene' and Old Norse Brísingamen.
+Freya always wished for gold and other beautiful precious objects.
+Her greatest treasure was the Brisingamen Necklace, a "fiery/glowing necklace" (in Old English 'Brosinga mene' and Old Norse Brísingamen.

-One version of the story of how Freyja acquired the necklace, says that one day, Freya left Asgard, crossed Bifröst and traveled across Midgard.
-At the end of the day, she came to a cavern of the smiths and met four dwarves, Alfrigg, Dvalinn, Berling, and Grerr.
+One version of the story of how Freyja acquired the necklace says that one day, Freya left Asgard, crossed Bifrost, and traveled across Midgard.
+She came to a cavern of the smiths and met four dwarves, Alfrigg, Dvalinn, Berling, and Grerr.

-Among many treasures, she noticed a necklace of gold, decorated with the most wonderful patterns.
+Among many treasures, she noticed a necklace of gold decorated with the most beautiful patterns.
 She realized she had never desired anything so much.
-She tried to buy the necklace from the dwarves.
-They said they had no need for more gold or silver.
-Freya asked what price they would accept.
+She tried to buy it from the dwarves.
+They said they did not need more gold or silver.
+Finally, she asked what price they would accept.

 'There's only one price,' said the third of the dwarves, 'that will satisfy us.'